peschkaj/rustflakes/README.md

 rustflakes
 ==========

-A distributed, ordered ID generation service for .NET.
+An ordered ID generation service for .NET that is generator aware making it ideal for distributed ID generation.
 The implementation is heavily derivative of Boundary's [flake](https://github.com/boundary/flake).

 ## Identifiers ##